-- that the individual meets with their YARSM to negotiate resolution;

-- that Occupational Health advice is sought;

-- that further investigation is required.
+- that the individual meets with their RSM to negotiate resolution; - that Occupational Health advice is sought; - that employees are made aware of support available through SES Vitality Health Insurance; - that further investigation is required.

 Employees must be aware that deliberately omitting or providing misleading information may lead to Disciplinary Action.